 The bottom line is this: You can be eating nutritiously and working out regularly, but if you aren’t getting the required amount of quality sleep, your body can’t recover properly which can lead to serious injury.
 Lastly, it is so important to listen to your body; it’s okay to take a day or two off for active recovery/rest.
 You’ll be more productive and enjoy the fitness activities more if you are well rested and full of energy.

 Whatever your fitness goals, finding balance and joy in your exercise plan is the best way to ensure you are moving more, and sticking to it.
 Your health and well being deserve it!

-VITAL WorkLife EAP members have access to a wealth of information on the member website, including health and well being articles, healthy recipes, eLearning courses and more.
+VITAL WorkLife EAP members have access to a wealth of information on the VITAL WorkLife App and Member Website, including health and well being articles, healthy recipes, eLearning courses and more.
 In addition, learn about the benefits of physical activity and how to get out of your exercise rut.

 If you are a member of one of our solutions, give us a call to speak with a representative; we’re available anytime, day or night.

 - Physician and Provider Well Being Resources members: call 877.731.3949

 FOR MORE INFORMATION

 To learn more, give us at a call at 800.383.1908 or contact us online.